 The adventure of Cannes

 The Cannes Film Festival is an adventure; this is totally part of the experience.
-But the main drawback of this edition was the decision to extend exceptionally the duration of the 3 days pass for the first session (6th, 7th and 8th of July) to the whole festival.
-Though this extra time may sound like a wonderful gift, for those attending the second session it meant only one thing: more people after the same number of tickets.
+But the main drawback of this edition was the decision to extend exceptionally the duration of the 3 days pass for the first session (6th, 7th, and 8th of July) to the whole festival.
+Though this extra time may sound like a beautiful gift, for those attending the second session, it meant only one thing: more people after the same number of tickets.